Let’s look at how to start the risk management process. Here are some questions that we should answer.

 As you start, it’s a good idea to see whether organizational risk management assets are available.
 There is no need to reinvent the wheel.
 If you have a PMO, see if they have a risk management template.
 If not, check with other project managers.

-Warning – do not use the same risk management plan for every project.
+Warning – do not use the same plan for every project.
 The template simply provides a starting point.
-Work with your team to define or adapt the plan to the needs of your project.
+Work with your team to right-size your risk management plan.

 Work with your team to ensure healthy discussion about how you will manage risks.
 Much of the value of the plan is not in the physical document – it’s in the discussion and interaction with your team.